AugustNagro/augustnagro.github.io/_posts/2020-1-11-vendetta-against-java-streams.md

 date: 2020-1-11
 ---

 I like Java Streams as much as the next guy, but I can't say that my experience using them has been all sunny.
-Here's the long list of problems I've had with Streams during the last few years I've been using them:
+Here's the long list of problems I've had with Streams during the last few years I've used them:

 * Streams make single-threaded code harder to read and write.
 You need to categorize all your operations into the predefined 'map', 'reduce', etc. I often spend more time trying to shape my problem into Stream format than actually solving the problem.